 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

-• If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Meteomatics, he or she may at any time contact any employee of the controller.
-The employee of the Meteomatics will arrange the restriction of the processing.
+- If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by Meteomatics, he or she may at any time contact any employee of the controller.
+The employee of Meteomatics will arrange the restriction of the processing.

 f) Right to data portability